 Join hands with us as we turn more farmers into successful business people

 Inspire Women Men and Children welcomes you to the Pass the Goat Scheme

 £100 could help provide a woman or girl in ZIMBABWE with a goat and training in how to raise it.

 Sports for All

-Inspire WMC uses sport to engage and empower young people to play a greater part in their community.
-Footballs, netball balls and sports kits have been donated to schools in Umguza.
-We also partnered with Tag Rugby Zimbabwe – and established a Umguza Tag Rugby league.
+Inspire Women, Men and Children uses sport to engage and empower young people to play a greater part in their community.
+We have provided footballs, netball balls and sports kits to schools in Umguza.
+We partnered with Kit Aid, Basildon Boys and Girls Club, Kits4Causes for football kits and with World Netball for Netball kits.
+We also collaborated with Tag Rugby Zimbabwe to establish an Umguza Tag Rugby league.